1965 Canadian federal election

-The 1965 Canadian federal election was held on November 8, 1965 to elect members of the House of Commons of Canada of the 27th Parliament of Canada.
-The Liberal Party of Prime Minister Lester B. Pearson was re-elected with a larger number of seats in the House.
-Although the Liberals lost a small share of the popular vote, they were able to win more seats, falling just short of a majority.
+The 1965 Canadian federal election was held on November 8, 1965, to elect members of the House of Commons of Canada of the 27th Parliament of Canada.
+The Liberal Party of Prime Minister Lester B. Pearson was re-elected to government, winning more seats than any other party.
+It won more seats in the House even though it received a smaller share of the popular vote.
+It fell short of a majority government.
+It formed a minority government that due to support from other MPs, lasted three years.

 Overview

+On September 7, 1965, for the first time ever, the election writ was announced on live television across Canada by Prime Minister Lester Pearson.
+The networks then broadcast responses to the election announcement from all four House of Commons opposition leaders.

 The Liberals campaigned on their record of having kept the promises made in the 1963 campaign, which included job creation, lowering income taxes, higher wages, higher family allowances and student loans.
 They promised to implement a national Medicare program by 1967, and the Canada Pension Plan system of public pensions.
 The party also urged voters to give them a majority for "five more years of prosperity".
 The party campaigned under the slogans, "Good Things Happen When a Government Cares About People", and, "For Continued Prosperity".
+However, the Liberals came up two seats short of a majority, largely due to being virtually nonexistent in the Prairies for the second consecutive election.
+They actually lost five seats in the region, the only survivor being Veterans Affairs Minister Roger Teillet.

 The Progressive Conservative Party of John Diefenbaker, campaigning with the slogan, "Policies for People, Policies for Progress", gained a small number of seats.
 Despite losing a second time, Diefenbaker refused to resign as party leader, and was eventually forced from the position by a campaign by the party president Dalton Camp.
 Diefenbaker subsequently ran for re-election as leader in the party's 1967 leadership convention, but lost to Robert Stanfield.

 Old age pensions were an important issue in this campaign.
 The Liberal Party pointed to having increased the pension to $75 per month for persons 70 years of age and older, planned to reduce the eligibility age to 65 by 1970 and also promised a "Canada Assistance Program" payment for seniors with lower incomes.
 The PCs promised to increase OAP to $100 per month for all those 70 years old and over.